Skip to main content

 Why do golf balls have dimples?

-Dimples reduce aerodynamic drag and help manage lift from backspin, letting a golf ball fly dramatically farther and more predictably than an identical smooth ball would.
+Dimples reduce aerodynamic drag and help manage lift from backspin, letting a golf ball fly sharply farther and more predictably than an identical smooth ball would.

 Does a scuffed golf ball fly differently?

-Yes — damaged or filled-in dimples measurably disrupt the aerodynamics that produce normal flight distance and consistency, which is one reason competitive players regularly replace balls during a round.
+Yes.
+This means damaged or filled-in dimples measurably disrupt the aerodynamics that produce normal flight distance and consistency.
+This is one reason competitive players regularly replace balls during a round.

 Related guides & benchmarks